haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 -opaque type() :: {'$type', [type_prop()]}.
 ```

-Each `type_prop` in the second element list is a two-elements tuple.
+Each `type_prop` in the second element list is a two-element tuple.
-An atom denoting name the attribute as a first element.
+An atom denotes the name of the attribute as a first element.
 A value of the attribute as a second element.

 Here's part of the definition of `type_prop`: